EU seeks to protect Mediterranean tuna, swordfish

 In her letter, she said the EU would propose an initiative to consolidate and improve scientific advice and incentives for fishermen to submit the catch data required to assess stocks accurately.

-The International Commission for the Conservation of Atlantic Tunas (ICCAT) began an annual meeting Friday that will continue until November 19.
+The International Commission for the Conservation of Atlantic Tunas (ICCAT) began an annual meeting on Friday that will continue until Nov.
+19.

 "This is a step forward," said Sergi Tudela, fisheries coordinator based in Barcelona for the WWF, of the EU stance, but added it was "still very early" to say whether a strong agreement would be reached.